Alexander-boop-boop/My_got_project_Nov2024/Cheat_sheet.md

 - git mv old.file.text new.file.txt: when changing a name so git knows it is the same file

 - git status: checks which files are in developing or staging area, or are untracked

+- What happens if i gorget the -m in the commit